- Bangalore 2019

 - Students can access our online lab which is purposely riddled with multiple vulnerabilities.

 - Students will receive demonstrations and hands-on practice of the vulnerabilities to better understand and grasp the issues, followed by various techniques and recommendations on how to go about fixing them.

-The only requirement for this class is that you bring your own laptop with minimum version JDK 8.0 installed and lots of caffeine !
+The only requirement for this class is that you bring your own laptop with minimum version JDK 8.0 installed with administrator rights and lots of caffeine!

 Anant Shrivastava is an information security professional with 11+ yrs of corporate experience with expertise in Network, Mobile, Application and Linux Security.
 He is Regional Director – Asia Pacific for NotSoSecure Global Services.
 He has trained ~800 delegates at various conferences (Black Hat (USA, ASIA, EU), Nullcon, c0c0n, Ruxcon to name a few).
 He has also been a speaker at various conferences such as Nullcon, c0c0n, Rootconf.
 Anant also leads Open Source project Android Tamer ( www.androidtamer.com ) and CodeVigilant ( www.codevigilant.com ).
 He is active in various open security communities like OWASP, null, G4H.
 He is chapter leader for local null community chapter and is an avid open source contributor.
 He is a contributing author for OWASP Web Testing Guide v4.0 and a reviewer for Mobile Testing Guide and Mobile ASVS standard documents by OWASP.
 His work can be found at anantshri.info